-I've been a producer for 10 years and a guitar player for 23 years.
+I've been a producer for some years and a guitar player since I was 14.
 I work mainly on rock/metal productions.

 I've been around for 10 years in music production.
 I started out as a guitar player, since I was 14, and making my own home recordings, mic'ing my amp or recording with amp plug-ins and building midi drums with Toontrack.
 I also play bass for mixing purposes, though I'm not a professional bassist.
-Throughout the years, I joined some local bands and started to mix and produce studio demos, using Pro Tools systems.
-I found out that production was really my passion.
-And as a healthcare professional I attempt to combine both worlds which is not easy, especially during times like these.
-I'm really looking forward to expand my small business further and have the chance to work worldwide with great musicians, producers and engineers.
+Throughout the years, I joined some local bands and started to mix and produce studio demos.

 2 ReviewsEndorse Bruno Rodrigues

 Bruno produced a demo that I sent him.
 I am so happy with what he came up with.
 I thought for $25 ill give him a go to see what like and its well worth the money and more!! quality at low price is exactly that.

 He also gave me pointers along the way for vocals.
 Very good communication.

 Bruno is an awesome producer!
 You just have to hire him!
 Trust me!!

 A: Avid Pro Tools systems; Golden Age Projects Pre-73 and SPL Goldmike mic pre's; AKAI studio monitors; Cubase (for midi drums); Waves, Mellowmuse, SSL, Slate Digital, Toontrack Superior Drummer SD2, Line 6 PodFarm, Celemony Melodyne plug-ins; Gibson Les Paul, Schecter 4 strings bass; Mesa Boogie amplification.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?